JoshMarino/gazebo_and_ros_control/README.md

     </inertial>
   </link>
 ```
 Every link will need a joint pair for actuation purposes.
-Every joint connects two links, which are specified as parent (base link) and child link in ROS_control and Gazebo.
+Every joint connects two links, which are specified as parent (base link) and child link in ros_control and Gazebo.

 ```
   <joint name="joint1" type="continuous">